-My principal research interests are optimization challenges in the commercial aviation sector as well as more general algorithms that bridge the divide between optimization and machine learning.
+My principal research interests lie in developing numerical algorithms that bridge the divide between optimization and machine learning.
 See the sections below for details.

 Optimization in Aviation

 Optimization in the commercial aviation sector.
 For example, consider the airline sector which is a low-margin business with high fixed costs, namely operating the aircraft themselves.